MSc in Software and Systems Security

 For further information please see our page on changes to courses and the provisions of the student contract regarding changes to courses.

 If you're thinking about applying for this course, you may also wish to consider the courses listed below.
 These courses may have been suggested due to their similarity with this course, or because they are offered by the same department or faculty.

 All graduate courses offered by the Department of Computer Science

 Entry requirements for entry in 2023-24

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

 Applications are invited from anyone with sufficient experience or proven ability in software, security, or data engineering.
-A typical applicant will have at least two years' experience in a professional environment, and an undergraduate degree in a related subject.
+A typical applicant will have at least two years' experience in a professional environment, and normally holds an undergraduate degree in a related subject.
 However, more extensive experience may compensate for a lack of formal qualifications, and a strong, immediately-relevant qualification may compensate for a lack of professional experience.